 Such information can easily be applied to fraudulent activities, stalking, and harassment.

-Finally, hackers target medical facilities because they lag behind in the introduction of security measures.
+Finally, hackers target medical facilities because they lag in the introduction of security measures.
 Bank and financial networks, for example, are heavily protected.
 This isn’t the case for medical facilities.
-Many of them don’t have the resources to introduce the latest safety measures and to make sure that patient information is properly protected.
+Many of them don’t have the resources to introduce the latest safety measures and ensure that patient information is properly protected.

 Ways in Which Hospital Data Breaches Occur